GaiaNet-AI/docs/docs/user-guide/api-reference.md

 ### Get the node info

-The `info` endpoint will provide detailed information about the node.
+The `info` endpoint provides detailed information about the node.

 **Request:**